-Use the Up or Down arrow button to set Event 1 to Off.
+B. Use the Up or Down arrow button to set Event 1 to

-- This closes the vacuum valve. - The "3" light on the controller display will go out. - The backfill valve automatically opens and backfills the oven to between 600 and 700 torr when Event 1 is set to Off.
+This closes the vacuum valve.

+The backfill valve automatically opens and backfills the oven to between 600 and 700 torr when Event 1 is set to Off.